 If your family is not covered by an employer's dental plan, children under 19 can get some dental care under the Healthy Kids Program.

-The Healthy Kids Program is only available if your family already gets MSP premium assistance.
+This is only if your family already gets MSP premium assistance.
 Ask your dentist for more information.
 Some public health units have dental clinics.
 They give free dental checkups and cleanings to young children and low-cost dental care to older children and adults.